 Our annual report on Form 10-K disclosed that a hearing to consider a proposed settlement of an adversary action arising out of the bankruptcy of Stanwich Financial Services Corp. would be held in March 2007 in the federal bankruptcy court sitting in Connecticut.
-That hearing was later postponed to May, and has been held.
-The court has taken the matter under submission.
+The court in October 2007 rejected the settlement.
+As of the date of filing this report, we are uncertain as to (i) whether the ruling of the bankruptcy court may be reversed on appeal, (ii) whether we may be able to reach a similar agreement that can be approved, or (iii) whether the estate will proceed with its adversary action.
 There can be no assurance as to the outcome.